-Our research and development expenses for the three months ended June 30, 2023 increased by \$181,000, compared to the same period ended June 30, 2022 primarily due to the inclusion of the cost of salaries and consulting fees in 2023 as well the cost of acquiring access to additional technology from JHU-APL related to bfLEAPTM pursuant to Amendment 1 of the July 2022 License Agreement.
-In 2022, the majority of the research and development expenses were directly related to the acquisition of two drug development product candidates including mebendazole.
+Our research and development expenses for the three months ended September 30, 2023 increased by \$340,594, compared to the same period ended September 30, 2022, primarily due to the inclusion of the cost of salaries and consulting fees in 2023, as well the cost of acquiring access to additional technology from JHU-APL related to bfLEAPTM pursuant to Amendment 1 of the July 2022 License Agreement.
+We also completed a preclinical study related to our Mebendazole program in Q3 2023.
+In 2022, the majority of the research and development expenses were directly related to the acquisition of two drug development product candidates including Mebendazole.